-What you should see in the Preview pane is the rendered HTML-code, that is exactly what we saw when we called view (response) in the shell.
+What you should see in the Preview pane is the rendered HTML-code, that is exactly what we saw when we called view(response) in the shell.
 Accordingly the type of the request in the log is html.
 The other requests have types like css or js, but what interests us is the one request called quotes?page=1 with the type json.

-If we click on this request, we see that the request URL is http://quotes.toscrape.com/api/quotes? page=1 and the response is a JSON-object that contains our quotes.
+If we click on this request, we see that the request URL is https://quotes.toscrape.com/api/quotes?page=1 and the response is a JSON-object that contains our quotes.
 We can also right-click on the request and open Open in new tab to get a better overview.

-'''

 JSON Raw Data Headers

 Save Copy

-has next:

-true
+has_next: true

-page:

-1
+page: 1

 ▼quotes:

+₩0:

 ▼ author:

 goodreads_link: "/author/show/9810.Albert_Einstein"

-"Albert Einstein"
+name: "Albert Einstein"

-name:

-slug:

-"Albert-Einstein"
+slug: "Albert-Einstein"

+▼tags:

-"change"
+0: "change"

-1:

-"deep-thoughts"
+1: "deep-thoughts"

-"thinking

-2:
+2: "thinking"

-"world"
+3: "world"

-""The world as we have created it is a process of our thinking.
-It cannot be changed without changing our thinking.^{\mu}"
+vtext: ""The world as we have created it is a process of our thinking.
+It cannot be changed without changing our thinking.""

-▼text:
+⊤1:

 ▼author:

 goodreads_link: "/author/show/1077326.J_K_Rowling"

-name:

-"J.K.
+name: "J.K.
 Rowling"

-"J-K-Rowling"

-slug:
+slug: "J-K-Rowling"

-▼tags:

-"abilities"
+★tags:

-0:
+0: "abilities"

-"choices"

-1:
+1: "choices"

-""It is our choices, Harry, that show what we truly are, far more than our abilities.""
+vtext: ""It is our choices, Harry, that show what we truly are, far more than our abilities.""

-'''